The Naturopathic Guide to Chronic Migraines

 In addition to these naturopathic modalities, it is important to schedule a physical evaluation with your primary care provider to make sure your whole body is being treated since migraines are a manifestation of your entire systemic health.

 At Spark Health, we are on a mission to end your chronic headaches.
 If you are living with migraines, there is no time like the present to book a consultation with one of our naturopathic doctors for a personalized assessment and treatment plan.
-Located in Solana Beach in San Diego County, CA, Spark Health Integrative Medicine takes a collaborative approach to natural medicine, partnering with patients to help them achieve their unique health and wellness goals.
+Located in Solana Beach in San Diego County, CA, Spark Health holistic healthcare clinic takes a collaborative approach to natural medicine, partnering with patients to help them achieve their unique health and wellness goals.
 Contact us to book a consultation!

 Article written by Dr. Christina Bradshaw, ND